General Business Courses

 BUS-X 483 Undergraduate Internship in Business (1 cr.)

-[P:prerequisite course is dependent on category of internship: BUS-A 311 for accounting, BUS-F 301 for finance, BUS-M 301 for marketing, BUS-Z 302 for management]
+[P:prerequisite course is dependent on category of internship: BUS-A 311 for accounting, BUS-F 301 for finance, BUS-H 310 for health services administration, BUS-M 301 for marketing, BUS-Z 302 for management.]

 Professional practice internship focused on one or more business concentration areas.
-Proposal form submitted through the Division office.
+Students must submit internship proposal form to Division office at least three weeks prior to planned start date.
+To be considered for the current semester, proposal forms must be received by midterm for spring/fall and by end of session 1 for summer.
 Students receive work experience in cooperating firms or agencies.
 Comprehensive written reports required.
-Permission required.